calebkm/permanent_record/README.md

   end
 ```

 Personally I like using Ruby where possible, which is why I prefer saving data in constants.
-But not everyone feels the same way as me, which is why you're free to store your data wherever you want ... just make sure the data is a well formed array of hashes and `PermanentRecord` will be happy.
+But not everyone feels the same way as me ... just make sure the data is a well formed array of hashes and `PermanentRecord` will be happy.

 ## Compatibility ##